2023 Geoscience Forum - Click to View

 This session will feature talks on the regulatory operating environment in the Northwest Territories and Nunavut including recent changes in legislation, policies and guidelines, both to the territorial and federal regimes.
 This session will also focus on some important aspects of land use planning and the linkages with northern regulatory boards.

-Mining and Advanced Project Updates
+Mining and Advanced Project Updates (Showcase offered at The Explorer Hotel and other venues)

 Northern operating mines are the largest private-sector contributor to the territorial economies and provide significant benefits to the North.
 Operating mines and projects in advanced phases will provide updates on their operations over the past year and provide outlooks for the coming year.